KathanP19/HowToHunt/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 Some Tutorials and Things to Do while Hunting That Particular Vulnerability.

-**Note: You Can Help Me Complete This List By Making Pull Request**
+**Note: You Can Help Me Complete This List By Making Pull Request And Please Mention Your Twitter Handler at the End Of the file.**

+**All the Credits to All the Contributors Without You It Could Have Never Been possible**

 If You Want To Support Me You Can Buy Me A Coffee